 Make the students understand that Word offers some built-in formats as Table Styles to apply to a table.

-Demonstrate the students the steps to align text in a table.
+Make the students understand how to align the text in a table.

 Ensure that the scope of Teacher's Corner given at the end of the chapter has been covered.